-If there’s a lack of timber in the wall, the best option is to use a timber insert which is a strip of timber fixed securely to the wall.
+If there’s a lack of timber in the wall, the best option is to use a timber backing board which is a strip of timber fixed securely to the wall.
 This then allows a solid medium to fix the tracking system into.
-It’s worth noting this will increase the standoff clearance off the wall and needs to be factored in when calculating optimal clearance
+It’s worth noting this will increase the standoff clearance off the wall and needs to be factored in when calculating optimal clearance.

 When building or renovating, it’s recommended to install a lintel or nogging that runs the length of the tracking system you plan to use.
 The centreline where the track screws will be fixed into the wall will need to be at a height that is: